From sports stars to exiles: Belarusian athletes on life abroad | DW | 20.01.2022

 Emigration was easier for him than for many other Belarusians because he had time to weigh up his decision.
 He currently sees no reason to return to his homeland.

-These are unlikely to be the last Belaurusian athletes to take such action.
-In a recent interview with Reuters, cross country skiers Sviatlana Andriyuk and Darya Dolidovich claimed they had been stopped from competing in the upcoming Beijing Olympics for Belarus as a result of their political beliefs.
+These are unlikely to be the last Belarusian athletes to take such action.
+In a recent interview with Reuters, cross-country skiers Sviatlana Andriyuk and Darya Dolidovich claimed they had been stopped from competing in the upcoming Beijing Olympics for Belarus as a result of their political beliefs.